PaperMC/PaperDocs/source/server/configuration.rst

    - **default**: false
    - **description**: Enables auto-filling random seeds for all available features you haven't already set a seed to.
-Using this in a controlled environemnt is also a good way of receiving a full list of features you can set seeds for.
+Using this in a controlled environment is also a good way of receiving a full list of features you can set seeds for.
 * ``<feature-namespace>``: Sets the population seed for the specified feature.
   If set to -1, the Vanilla population seed stays unchanged and will not be